burningion/get-firecrackin/README.md

 The minimal init system would be just an ELF binary, placed at /sbin/init.
 The final step in the Linux boot process executes /sbin/init and expects it to never exit.
 More complex init systems build on top of this, providing service configuration files, startup / shutdown scripts for various services, and many other features.

 For the sake of simplicity, let's set up an Alpine-based rootfs, with OpenRC as an init system.
-To that end, we'll use the official Docker image for Alpine Linux:
+To that end, we'll use the official Docker image for Python, which extends Alpine.

+Looking at the [Python Docker Hub page](https://hub.docker.com/_/python), it looks like we want the tag `3.8.1-alpine3.11`.

-First, let's start the Alpine container, bind-mounting the EXT4 image created earlier, to /my-rootfs:
+Let's start the Alpine container, mounting the EXT4 image created earlier, to /my-rootfs:

 ```
-docker run -it --rm -v /tmp/my-rootfs:/my-rootfs alpine
+docker run -it --rm -v /tmp/my-rootfs:/my-rootfs python:3.8.1-alpine3.11`
 ```

 Then, inside the container, install the OpenRC init system, and some basic tools: